I found a flea on my dog.

 In your house, vacuum the carpet to remove some of the flea eggs and larvae.
 This will also remove the organic materials that the larvae eat.
 The vibration of the vacuum will cause the adult fleas to come out of their cocoons while the carpet treatment is fresh and effective.
 Do not leave the bag in your vacuum cleaner, get rid of it outside of your home.

 Home treatments are best left to experts.
 Treatments can be complicated and require more than one visit.
-Call your local Orkin Branch Office and a highly trained Orkin Pest Specialist will come to your home to assess the situation.
-The Pest Specialist will develop a customized, scientifically proven, treatment plan that best fits your needs.
+Contact us and a highly trained Orkin Pest Specialist will come to your home to assess the situation.
+They will develop a customized, scientifically proven, treatment plan that best fits your needs.

 You can get additional information on killing the fleas in your home by going here.